smswithoutborders/SMSWithoutBorders.com/docs/CONFIGURATIONS.md

 A full list of all env variables can be found under `configure env variables` section above

-Once build completes, a `swob-fe:latest` image is created. you can test it by running `make container` or deploying with your own docker config options
+Once build completes, a `swob-fe:latest` image is created.
+The image exposes ports `80` and `443` which can be mapped as required

+You can test the image by running `make container` and visit `http://localhost:18000`and `https://localhost:18001` in the browser or deploying with your own docker config options